 - traveled or lived abroad

-- worked in EAL contexts
+- worked in English-as-an-additional-language contexts

 Qualifications Strongly Preferred